 CMAKE_PREFIX_PATHinstead of setting them in CMakeLists.txt:

-You can use Qt type renderers in CLion, however, for now, you need to set them manually either using the gdbinit/lldbinit scripts or, in the case of MSVC, via native visualizers.
+You can use Qt type renderers, which are usually shipped with Qt tools, for your project in CLion.
+However, for now, you need to set them manually either using the .gdbinit/ .lldbinit scripts or, in the case of MSVC, via native visualizers.

 CLion’s debugger for the MSVC toolchain can employ native visualizers if you have them in your project.
 Make sure to set the Enable NatVis renderers for LLDB option in .

-For example, try copying qt5.natvis under your project root - CLion will detect and use it automatically.
+For example, copy qt5.natvis under your project root, and CLion will automatically detect and use it for rendering.

 Windows MinGW / macOS / Linux